-- Religious holy days - Required court appearances. - Activities related to student's application for United States citizenship - Service as an election clerk, student must be at least 16 years of age - For religious holy days, required court appearances, activities related to obtaining citizenship, and serving as an election clerk, one day of travel to the site and one day of travel from the site shall also be excused by IDEA. - Absences of up to two days in a school year will also be considered an exemption for a student serving as an early voting clerk, provided the student notifies his or her teachers and receives approval from the principal prior to the absence. - For students in the conservatorship (custody) of the state who need to attend: - An activity required under a court-ordered service plan or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours. - Temporary absence resulting from any cause acceptable to the teacher, Principal, or Superintendent - A junior or senior student may also be absent with excuse for up to two days per school year for purposes of visiting a college or university, so long as the student obtains permission for the visit from the principal, follows IDEA's procedures to verify the visit, and makes up any work missed due to the absence. - Absences of up to five days will be excused for a student to visit with a legal guardian, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments. - IDEA may excuse up to four days of school for a high school student who is 17 years of age or older to pursue enlistment in a branch of the armed services of the United States or the Texas National Guard, provided that IDEA verifies the student's activities relating to pursuing enlistment. - A student enrolled in High School and is 15 years of age or older and misses school for the purpose of visiting a driver's license office to obtain a driver's license or learner permit. - Student is absent as the result of a serious or life-threatening illness or related treatment that makes the student's attendance infeasible.
-Documentation from a health care professional licensed, certified, or registered to practice in Texas must be provided that specifies the student's illness and the anticipated period of the student's absence relating to the illness or related treatment.
+- Service as an election clerk (student must be at least 16 years of age). - For religious holy days, required court appearances, activities related to obtaining citizenship, and serving as an election clerk, one day of travel to the site and one day of travel from the site shall also be excused by IDEA. - Absences of up to two days in a school year will also be considered an exemption for a student serving as an early voting clerk, provided the student notifies his or her teachers and receives approval from the principal prior to the absence. - For students in the conservatorship (custody) of the state who need to attend: - o An activity required under a court-ordered service plan or - o Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours. - Temporary absence resulting from any cause acceptable to the teacher, Principal, or Superintendent - A junior or senior student may also be absent with excuse for up to two days per school year for purposes of visiting a college or university, so long as the student obtains permission for the visit from the principal, follows IDEA's procedures to verify the visit, and makes up any work missed due to the absence. - Junior and senior students may be excused for up to two days per school year to participate in approved workplace visits for career exploration.
+Prior approval from the principal is required, and students must follow IDEA's verification procedures and complete all missed assignments in accordance with school policy.
+Absences of up to five days will be excused for a student to visit with a legal guardian, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments. - IDEA may excuse up to four days of school for a high school student who is 17 years of age or older to pursue enlistment in a branch of the armed services of the United States or the Texas National Guard, provided that IDEA verifies the student's activities relating to pursuing enlistment. - A student enrolled in High School and is 15 years of age or older and misses school for the purpose of visiting a driver's license office to obtain a driver's license or learner permit. - A student is absent as the result of a serious or life-threatening illness or related treatment that makes the student's attendance infeasible.
+Documentation from a health care professional licensed, certified, or registered to practice in Texas must be provided that specifies the student's illness and the anticipated period of the student's absence relating to the illness or related treatment. - Temporary absence resulting from any cause acceptable to the teacher, Principal, or Superintendent will be considered an excused absence.